Community Empowerment Through

 -

-To provide an electronic PDF copy of the handout materials by June 16, 2025, to be posted on the conference website for the attendees to download.
+To provide an electronic PDF copy of the handout materials by June 15, 2026, for posting on the conference website for attendees to download.
 If you will supply hard copies, make at least 40 to accommodate attendees on the workshop day.

 -

-Speakers may not sell or promote a product during workshop time.
+Speakers may promote their book but not sell or promote other products during workshop time.
 Workshops are strictly educational.

 -